zuozhenggh/learning-library/data-management-library/database/graph/freetier/files/adb-provision.md

 ## Introduction

 This lab walks you through the steps to get started using the Oracle Autonomous Database (Autonomous Data Warehouse [ADW] and Autonomous Transaction Processing [ATP]) on Oracle Cloud.
-You will provision a new ATP instance and connect to the database using Oracle SQL Developer Web.
+You will provision a new ATP instance using the cloud console.

 *Note: While this lab uses ATP, the steps are identical for creating and connecting to an ADW database.*